OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls:**
 * See General controls
 * RUNTIMEMODELINTEGRITY.
-Apply traditional application security controls to protect the storage of model parameters (e.g. access control, checksums)
+Apply traditional application security controls to protect the storage of model parameters (e.g. access control, checksums, encryption)
 * RUNTIMEMODELIOINTEGRITY.
 Apply traditional application security controls to protect the runtime manipulation of the model's input/output logic (e.g. protect against a man-in-the-middle attack)

 --------------------------------------
 ## 4.3.
 Runtime model theft
 Impact:  Confidentiality breach of intellectual property.

-Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables or parameter data in the production environment)
+Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables, application memory or parameter data in the production environment)

 **Controls:**
 * RUNTIMEMODELCONFIDENTIALIY.
 See SECDEVPROGRAM to attain application security, with the focus on protecting the storage of model parameters (e.g. access control, encryption)
+* MODELOBFUSCATION.
+Techniques to store the model in a complex and confusing waym with minimal technical information, to make it more difficult for attackers to extract and understand a model from a deployed system.
+See this [article on ModelObfuscator](https://dl.acm.org/doi/abs/10.1145/3597926.3598113)

 --------------------------------------